 Applying to your Graduate Program

-Students must still apply and be admitted to the Graduate School for the master’s portion of their program.
+Students must still apply and be admitted to the Graduate School for the graduate portion of their program.
 Our graduate application can be completed online and the application fee is waived for eligible students in the accelerated programs.
 There will be no retroactive admissions to the accelerated program once the student has received the bachelor’s degree.

 Requirements & Eligibility

 This program is selective.
-Students must have at least a 3.0 GPA to be considered, and some programs have more stringent requirements.
+Students must have at least a 3.0 GPA to be considered, and some programs have more strict requirements.
 The Graduate Record Examination is often waived for applicants in this program; some graduate programs also waive other application requirements (e.g. letters of recommendation).
 If admitted, students must develop a plan of study for the remainder of their undergraduate career with the graduate program director.
 Students in these accelerated tracks must continue to be in good academic standing throughout the course of their studies.
 In all cases, the faculty of both the student’s undergraduate and graduate programs must approve the courses that are being used toward the degrees in their respective departments.

 Transferring Credits into the Graduate Program

-Once students are admitted to Graduate School and are enrolled, they must complete a Transfer of Credit form to transfer approved graduate credits taken as an undergraduate into the master’s program.
+Once students are admitted to Graduate School and are enrolled, they must complete a Transfer of Credit form to transfer approved graduate credits taken as an undergraduate into the graduate program.
 Note that only the credits are transferred, not the grade received.

 Only one graduate degree may be earned through the accelerated degree program.